 Non-traditional occupations are those in which one gender makes up less than 25% of the total number of workers.
 Examples of non-traditional careers for men include cosmetology, dental hygiene, early childhood care and education, and nursing.
 Examples of non-traditional careers for women include auto mechanic, carpenter, computer technician, and welder.

-Promoting nontraditional career opportunities opens doors for every individual and breaks the mold of expectations in an atmosphere free from stereotypes of gender and jobs.
+Promoting nontraditional career opportunities opens doors for every individual and breaks the mold of expectations in an atmosphere free from stereotypes.
 The colleges provide support services to special population students including non-traditional majors in an effort to alleviate barriers that hinder successful completion of courses and employment.

 Why Consider a Nontraditional Career?